Hiding Functions within Functions: Steganography by Implicit Neural Representations: Introduction

 \textit{\textbf{Versatility}}: By transforming secret message data into a unified data format, i.e., a function, our simple method provides a new uniform implementation framework for data hiding, which can be applied to various data types, such as images, 3D models, weather data, and others.

-\textit{\textbf{Efficiency}}: Unlike \cite{SteganographyofSteganographicNetworks} \cite{TowardsDeepNetworkSteganography}, our approach only requires parameterization on a single data sample, without the need for training on large-scale datasets for other tasks.
+\textit{\textbf{Efficiency}}: Unlike \cite{SteganographyofSteganographicNetworks,TowardsDeepNetworkSteganography}, our approach only requires parameterization on a single data sample, without the need for training on large-scale datasets for other tasks.
 Furthermore, training implicit representations requires transforming grid data into coordinate and feature-based representation.
 This representation enables us to randomly sample a subset of elements instead of representing all data, for example, selecting a certain number of pixels from the entire image.
-Training on these subsets not only eliminates direct dependence on data resolution but also saves ample memory and improves model training efficiency.
+Training on subsets eliminates dependence on data resolution, reduces memory consumption, and improves efficiency.

 In particular, the recent development of neural implicit representation technology has made it a trend to widely distribute visual data by sharing implicit representation model weights.
-An example of this is the NeRF\cite{Nerf} for 3D representation.
+An example of this is the NeRF\textsuperscript{\cite{Nerf}} for 3D representation.
 We believe that in the future, people will share various multimedia data contents that they capture as function formats, just as they currently share 2D images and videos online.
-In this context, we are also interested in the following research questions:1.
-It is common to inject information into 2D images or 3D content for steganography or ownership recognition.
+In this context, we are also interested in the following research questions: (1) It is common to inject information into 2D images or 3D content for steganography or ownership recognition.
 But when people share information through implicit representation functions, can we achieve information hiding?
-2. How to define steganographic capacity when implementing embedding operations in network with implicit representation?
+(2) How to define steganographic capacity when implementing embedding operations in network with implicit representation?

 StegaINR presents the first exploration of hiding information in INR models.
 It not only solves the problem of secure transmission of deep steganographic models but also systematically addresses the above two questions.
 Our contributions can be summarized as follows: